 Previously, Ralston was the CEO at Ventura County Community Foundation.
 His leadership at VCCF reflects 11 years of transformative growth, including $100 million increase in assets, most recently the successful opening of the VCCF Nonprofit Center in Camarillo that houses 15 Community Benefit Organizations (CBOs) at below-market rent and provides free community meeting space.
 The foundation’s Center for Nonprofit Leadership provided more than 180 workshops annually on leadership topics for staff, nonprofit CEOs/EDs and board members.

+Ralston has been appointed to the FCOE Foundation in 2015, and recently elected to the Fresno Rotary Club.
+He continues to serve on the board of Scripps College in Claremont and the San Francisco Theological Seminary.
 Ralston also has 20 years of experience as a board member for a number of California CBOs and educational institutions, with a focus on education, arts & culture, and philanthropic opportunities.
 He served recently as the president of the board of the Community Foundations National Standards Board, a support organization of the Council on Foundations in Washington, D.C. which implements accreditation standards for US Community Foundations.

 Volunteers help supervise the children as clients visit the Community Food Bank’s Neighborhood Market program.
 This food distribution program delivers fresh produce and other healthy staples to destitute areas of Fresno, Madera and Kings Counties.
 Since its launch in March 2008, the program has distributed more than 1 million pounds of food in more than 30 locations.
 Thank you to the Fresno Regional Foundation for awarding a $10,000 human services grant to support this important work!